Dependency Injection

-Let's say you have the following struct that requires rockets.Queries
+Let's say you have the following struct that requires `rockets.Queries` and `clogger.Logger` for its methods.

 type Launcher struct {